spaceagetv/electron-bytenode-example/README.md

 # electron-bytenode-example

+> NOTE: Bytenote Webpack Plugin is **not yet compatible with Webpack 5**.
+See below for how to help.

 Example code using [Bytenode](https://github.com/OsamaAbbas/bytenode) + [Bytenode Webpack Plugin](https://github.com/herberttn/bytenode-webpack-plugin) to compile both the render and main processes in an Electron app.

 At the command line: